 What small practices should do to prepare for Brexit

-This page helps small practices prepare for Brexit.
-It presents an overview of instructions and guidance on audit, trade, employment, data protection, and professional qualifications
+Find out how as a small practice you can prepare during the transition period following Brexit.
+Here's an overview of instructions and guidance on audit, trade, employment, data protection, and professional qualifications.

-While there remains a good deal of uncertainty about Brexit, there are actions that practices should be considering now.
+While there remains a good deal of uncertainty about what to expect after the transition periods end on 31 December 2020, there are actions that practices should be considering now.
 The UK government, the European Commission, the FRC and a range of other bodies have been issuing instructions for actions they expect businesses to take.

 ICAEW has been providing guidance for members at icaew.com/Brexit since the referendum and has been following developments as they happen.
-The range and volume of different instructions has been expanding significantly as the exit date approaches.
 This page provides a clear route to find the guidance you need.

 On this page

 There are a range of implications from Brexit that auditors should be aware of.
 In particular, you should consider the issues below.

 Legal and regulatory implications

 In addition to the practical considerations above, which are relevant for any audit, there are also some specific legal implications.
 The FRC has provided detailed guidance on the legal implications of EU exit.
 For firms and individuals providing statutory audit services outside of their home country, there might be a need to register in those EU countries where they work if there is no deal.
 A major group affected are UK auditors of UK companies with listings on the Irish stock exchange, who will need to register with the Irish regulator as third-country auditors.

 ICAEW has issued draft audit regulations, reflecting changes that would apply in the event of a ‘no deal’ Brexit.
 The regulations apply to those working in the regulated area of audit in the UK, Ireland and the Crown Dependencies.